Inter-Service Referencing

 Following are four scenarios and how the services behave in each case:

-1. All services are installed and then enabled in parents/children order
+1. All services are installed and then enabled in parents/child order.

-2. Disabling a Parent Service will disable all its Children Services
+2. Disabling a Parent Service will disable all its Child Services.

-1. Children Services will wait on Enabling state
+• Child Services will not wait on the Enabling state and the request will fail.

-3. Children Services are installed first without Parent Service present
+3. Child Services are installed first without Parent Service present.

-4. Parents services are installed first without children presents
+4. Parents services are installed first without child presents.

 Example